 The method is designed to have a simple, replicable template that allows easy identification patterns of visitor activity, movement and behaviour using a Standardised Visitor Observation and Tracking Methodology for a range of site types (See Appendix 2).
 The collation of the data including the tracking of onsite movement by visitors will result in the identification of core and secondary movement zones.
-The sites chosen for monitoring are the fifteen candidate Signature Discovery Points along the Wild Atlantic Way (see Table 3.4).
+The initial sites chosen for monitoring are the fifteen candidate Signature Discovery Points along the Wild Atlantic Way (see Table 3.4).
 The candidate Signature Discovery Points range from having complex and highly structured existing management regimes to existing roadside laybys with little or no management.
-A further seven control sites (one for each County along the route) will also be surveyed.
-The candidate Discovery Points and Control Sites represent the following habitats/landscape types:
+The candidate Signature Discovery Points and Control Sites represent the following habitats/landscape types:

 - 1. Rocky shores

 - 2. Soft shores/beaches/dunes

 - 3. Montane/upland/peat

-- 4. Marine areas (sea, estuaries)
+- 4. Marine areas (sea, estuaries, salt marsh)

 - 5. Improved Grasslands (farm land)